furbski/thepatch.cafe/README.md

 This is the website for a local cafe that I like to go to.

-It didn't have one, and I don't like going to a facebook page for their information.

-So here we go.
-Simple one page layout with location, menu, some pictures, and a short blurb.
+They didn't have one, so here we go.

+Simple one page layout with location, menu, some pictures, opening hours, and a short blurb.
-Haven't got any of those things yet but they comin'